AmilaWeerasinghe/chatApp-backend/README.md

 The transmitted JSON string will be recieved to the reciever as a single string.

 ### Also Express will automatically serialise the data(object/ array) to strings before tranmission.
 But we get a JSON String, and need to make sure that at the recievers end to PARSE them back to JS objects to handle them in the JS code.

+### Sockets

+We listen to the socket emitted by client and , we can use a socket group to keep users of same group together.

+We need a seperate intance of socket server class for that purpose. inputs would be above created http server, to attach the new instance of socket server to the HTTP server And add options to CORS policy to accept requests from other domain Ex: localhost:3000

+implement a listener to listen when any client connects through the io socket and can perform necessary operations io.on(eventName, callback);
+ eventName make to "connection" , which then listens for new socket connnection

+### side note
+you may find backtick character (`) which is used to create template literals.
+That is more flexible than normal strings